lupuleasa-core/Runeplus/README.md

 ## 🔴 THIS IS A RUNELITE PROFILE

-## 🔴 Runelite will do the downloading of plugins from pluginhub
+## 🔴 Runelite will do the downloading of plugins from the official pluginhub

 ![image](https://github.com/user-attachments/assets/20826dbd-920c-447c-995e-11aa5cafeea8)